status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

     tar xvf staking_deposit-cli-9ab0b05-linux-amd64.tar.gz --strip-components 2
     ```

 1. Prepare a safe environment for running the deposit CLI.
-You are going to use the deposit CLI to generate validator keys, which are for allowing validator actions.
-You need a safe environment to avoid risks such as key leakage.
+When you use the deposit CLI to generate validator keys that allow validator actions, you need a safe environment to avoid risks such as key leakage.

     One option is to follow [Ubuntu's instructions :octicons-tab-external-16:](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started){:target="_blank"} to set up a live Ubuntu from a USB stick.
-Another option is to copy the deposit CLI to a machine that has never been connected to the internet, and run it there.
+Another option is to copy the deposit CLI to a machine that has never been connected to the internet and run it there.

 1. Copy the deposit CLI (the executable file with the name `deposit`) to the safe environment.
 For example, you can use a USB stick.